ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 AdoY	Adour elecrofishing survey

-modified series
+modified series =>
 5 values

-udpated dataseries
+new dataseries =>  59 new values inserted in the database

-28 values updated in the db
+updated dataseries => 42 values updated in the db

+new biometry =>  59 new values inserted in the database